drzaheerabhatti-tech/langchain-llm-demo/agent_demo/README.md

 1. A level-appropriate explanation
 2. Chunked learning sections
 3. Retrieval-practice questions
-4. A 1-sentence TL;DR summary
+4. A 1-sentence quick summary
 5. Meta-learning insights (chunking, cognitive load, analogies, etc.)

 ChunkBuddy is designed to feel like a “learning buddy” that understands cognitive science and breaks down complex topics into digestible mental units.